 Crawl Space Encapsulation

 American Foundation & Basement Repairs, LLC offers the highest quality of crawl space encapsulation products and services.
-Crawl space encapsulation is a very common way to take care of moisture or flooding.
+Crawl space encapsulation is a very common type of crawl space repair and generally an effective way to take care of moisture or flooding.
 It's also a good way to quickly get control over the quality of air in your home and lock out water/rain damage, rats, and pesky insects.
 When you are considering adding some green technology to your Knoxville, Chattanooga, Asheville, Johnson City, or Cookeville home, or just getting control of the moisture or humidity, whenever you have a crawl space, you need to encapsulate.